scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Private Links and Private ASes
 ------------------------------
 P-ISDs allow to hide links and ASes from the rest of the ISD.
 These are called "private links" and "private ASes".
+They are visible only to other ASes that participate in the local P-ISD.

 Hiding these is achieved by simply excluding them from any PCBs that come from outside the P-ISD.